alt03b1/BedrockVanillaTweaks/README.md

 [Unbundled Hay Bales](https://www.dropbox.com/s/d5i8lnnj1tug1bn/unbundled_hay_bales.mcpack?dl=0) - Gets rid of the red strings around Hay Bales

+Solid Honey - available when block models can be changed with add-ons

 Solid Slime - available when block models can be changed with add-ons

 [Sideways Nuggets](https://www.dropbox.com/s/e9sjzrktkvm9f2u/sideways_nuggets.mcpack?dl=0) - Rotates Iron Nuggets to be consistent with the other nugget textures